The density structure of supersonic self-gravitating turbulence: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the anonymous referee for their comments.
 SK would like to thank Norman Murray and Piyush Sharda for valuable discussions.
+We further thank Etienne Jaupart and Gilles Chabrier for their comments on the manuscript.
 The research of SK and CDM is supported by an NSERC Discovery Grant.
 MRK acknowledges support from the Australian Research Council through its Future Fellowship and Discovery Projects funding schemes, awards FT180100375 and DP190101258.
 CF acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.
 We further acknowledge high-performance computing resources provided by the Australian National Computational Infrastructure (grant~ek9) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme, and by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grant~pr32lo).
-The simulation software FLASH was in part developed by the DOE-supported Flash Center for Computational Science at the University of Chicago.
+The simulation software FLASH was in part developed by the DOE-supported Flash Center for Computational Science at the University of Chicago. \textit{Greenhouse gas emissions}: We estimate 140kg of CO$_2$ equivalent from simulations presented in this work, based on $\sim$ 4470 kWh of Toronto, ON, electricity.